fcalderon/learning-python-book/scratch/words.md

-mnemonic - a word that makes it easy to remember something.
+mnemonic - a word/device that makes it easy to remember something.